Jac-Zac/My-home-config/README.md

 ## Other things 📚

 I'd like to slowly switch aways from powerlevel10k to get a faster feeling shell, but now I will be focusing on other things but also better my configuration for M1 Mac.
 For the README.md I took inspiration from [this repo](https://github.com/owl4ce/dotfiles), and for the bootstrap script I took inspiration from [this repo instead](https://github.com/natelandau/dotfiles).
-I have also started using [`Zsh Vi Mode`](https://github.com/jeffreytse/zsh-vi-mode), in my shell prompt.
+I also have many aliases for example if you write `intel` in front of any command it will run the under Rosetta.
 In conclusion I have started using [expose](https://github.com/beyondcode/expose) instead of ngrok to create secure tunnels, by using the command `expose --auth=my_token`.
 I have just added support for other Linux distros at least to have a decent configuration.
-I also have many aliases for example if you write `intel` in front of any command it will run the under Rosetta.
 Maybe I'll take a look at [this border project](https://github.com/koekeishiya/limelight.git)

     sudo nvram boot-args=-arm64e_preview_abi